-Politics affects everyone - even if you don't bother to vote.
+Politics affects everyone – even if you don’t vote.
 The Reverb Politics Show, presented by former Brighton and Hove councillor Geoffrey Bowden, puts the men and women making the decisions under the spotlight.

 Listen Again here: